-The transportation of LPG by ships started since the pre-World War II era.
-Thereafter the growth in LPG consumption and technological advancements in Gas Tanker Ships design has been increasing steadily.
-Despite the falling oil prices, the demand for both LPG and LNG is growing at a much faster pace in both undeveloped and developed economies of Asia.
-There is a sharp increase in number of LPG tankers as compared to LNG Tankers trading from GOM, M-E to Asian routes.
+Despite the falling oil prices, the demand for both LPG and LNG has been growing at a steady pace in Asia.
+There is a sharp increase in the number of LPG tankers as compared to LNG Tankers trading from GOM, M-E to Asian routes.
 The focus is now on use of LPG vessels specific Charter Party Agreements, to avoid the ambiguity of dormant clauses when adopting commonly used Charter Party Forms for Oil Tankers.

-In this 2 day workshop, the participants will be able to share and acquire new expertise from real life experiences, enabling them to deal better with the contemporary challenges, facing Gas Export, Import and transportation by LPG Tankers.
+In this VILT, the participants will be able to share and acquire new expertise from real life experiences, enabling them to deal better with the contemporary challenges facing gas export, import and transportation by LPG Tankers.

-This course is developed to meet the need of the hour for the LPG Gas Tankers and Terminals operators’ fraternity, encompassing the following underlying objectives:
+This VILT is developed to meet the need of the hour for the LPG Gas Tankers and Terminals operators’ fraternity, encompassing the following underlying objectives:

 - Enhance the interpretation and applicability of clauses in a Charterparty in context of the available commercial proposition, market forces and economics of demand and supply;